Ruislip Gardens tube station: History

-The station in the 21st century

-The station has an island platform layout.
+Services

+Ruislip Gardens station is on the West Ruislip branch of the Central line in London fare zone 5.
+It is between West Ruislip to the west and South Ruislip to the east.

 Some services start or terminate here rather than West Ruislip, the trains leaving or entering the Central line depot to the west of the station, south of the running lines.
 There is a link from the Central line depot for stock movement to the Metropolitan line just to the west of Ruislip via a shunting neck.

-In popular culture

-The station achieved poetic immortality in John Betjeman's poem "Middlesex":